quchen/stgi/README.md

 The stack has three different kinds of frames.

-- **Argument frames** store peding function arguments.
-They are pushed when a function applied to arguments is evaluated, and popped when entering a closure that has a non-empty argument list.
+- **Argument** frames store pending function arguments.
+They are pushed when evaluating a function applied to arguments, and popped when entering a closure that has a non-empty argument list.
-- **Return frames** are pushed when evaluating a `case` expression, in order to know where to continue once the scrutinee has been evaluated.
+- **Return** frames are pushed when evaluating a `case` expression, in order to know where to continue once the scrutinee has been evaluated.
 They are popped when evaluating constructors or primitive values.
-- **Update frames** block access to argument and return frames.
+- **Update** frames block access to argument and return frames.
 If an evaluation step needs to pop one of them but there is an update frame in the way, it can get rid the update frame by overriding the memory address pointed to by it with the current value being evaluated, and retrying the evaluation now that